-Flowcharts provided by the SVPP or HSCP that set out the required procedure for staff to follow when they have a safeguarding concern about a child are displayed in the teaching room for easy reference.
+Flowcharts provided by the SVPP that set out the required procedure for staff to follow when they have a safeguarding concern about a child are displayed. in the staffroom and adult cloakrooms for easy reference.

 Staff adhere to the organisation's safeguarding training requirements when concerned about abuse or when responding to a disclosure of abuse.
 Staff understand that they must NOT: